Akash-94/akash_assignment/Docs/airflow.rst

 Scraping Task (scrape):

-Scraping task is responsible for initiating the data scraping process using a web scraping script.
+The scraping task is responsible for initiating the data scraping process using a web scraping script.
 It invokes the scrapy crawl hp_treasury command to scrape data from a specified website.
 The scraping task initiates subsequent processing steps by providing the raw data for further analysis.

 Preprocessing Task (preprocessing):